-We currently have five drug candidates that have progressed into clinical development: omecamtiv mecarbil for the potential treatment of heart failure; CK-2017357 for the potential treatment of diseases or medical conditions associated with muscle weakness or wasting; and ispinesib, SB-743921, and GSK-923295 for potential treatment of cancer.
-We are also conducting non-clinical development of a backup compound to CK-2017357 and of compounds that inhibit smooth muscle contractility and which may be useful as potential treatments for diseases and conditions such as systemic hypertension or bronchoconstriction.
+We currently have five drug candidates that have progressed into clinical development: omecamtiv mecarbil for the potential treatment of heart failure; CK-2017357 for the potential treatment of diseases or medical conditions associated with muscle weakness or wasting; and ispinesib, SB-743921, and GSK-923295 for the potential treatment of cancer.
+We are conducting non-clinical development of a back-up compound to CK-2017357.
+We are also conducting non-clinical development of compounds that inhibit smooth muscle contractility.
+These compounds may be useful as potential treatments for diseases and conditions such as systemic hypertension or bronchoconstriction.